Skip to main content

 Our Food Network: Local Orgs

-If you have more questions about SNAP or how the program can help your family, keep reading!
+If you have more questions about SNAP, keep reading!

 The Supplemental Nutrition Assistance Program (SNAP) is a government-funded program for purchasing food when income is low.
 Benefits are loaded onto what is called an EBT card, some also refer to it as the “Oregon Trail Card”.
 The card acts the same as a debit card, but the money can only be spent on food products.
-You bring this card with you to participating stores, farmers markets and food co-ops, and swipe at the register during each purchase.
-Click here for a map of participating stores, searchable by zip code.
+You use your EBT card at stores, farmers markets and food co-ops that accept SNAP, and swipe the card at the register when you pay.
+Click here to find stores that accept SNAP by ZIP code.

 • Fruits and vegetables